landon23/ML-course1/README.md

 Here is a summary of each of the problem sets:

-Pset 1:  k-Nearest neighbor for classification of handwritten digits using a subset of the MNIST database Pset 2:
+Pset 1:  k-Nearest neighbor for classification of handwritten digits using a subset of the MNIST database.
+Pset 2: Naive Bayes/Bag-of-words classifier for spam email detection using Enron email database.
+Pset 3: